hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 >
 >    We discussed the Read Group tags previously in the <a href="https://hbctraining.github.io/variant_analysis/lessons/05_sequence_alignment_theory.html#short-read-alignment">Sequence Alignment Theory</a> and more information on them can be found <a href="https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups">here</a>.
 >
+>
->  And if you would also sort your SAM/BAM file at the same time, you just need to add the <code>--SORT_ORDER</code> option to your command.
-If you don't add it, it will leave your read in the same order as they were provided.
+>  If you would also sort your SAM/BAM file at the same time, you just need to add the <code>--SORT_ORDER</code> option to your command.
+If you don't add it, it will leave your reads in the same order as they were provided.
 The main two sort orders to be aware of are query-sorted and coordinate-sorted.
 A full discussion  of them can be found shortly below.
 If you wanted the output to be query-sorted, then you could use:
 >
 >  <pre>--SORT_ORDER queryname</pre>
 >